Workiva/over_react/doc/over_react_redux_documentation.md

     - Does a shallow Map equality check by default.
 - #### `context`
     - Can be utilized to provide a custom context object created with `createContext`.
-`context` is how you can utilize multiple stores.
+  - `context` can be used to utilize multiple stores.

-        For more information on having multiple stores, see [Using Multiple Stores](#using-multiple-stores).
+    > For more information on having multiple stores, see [Using Multiple Stores](#using-multiple-stores).
 - #### `pure`
     - If `true` (default), connect performs several equality checks that are used to avoid unnecessary calls to `mapStateToProps`, `mapDispatchToProps`, `mergeProps`, and ultimately to `render`.
 These include